 Have you ever noticed that none of the epistles written in the NT ever greet or address a pastor?
-Wouldn't we expect that when Paul, Peter, James, John, or Jude wrote an epistle exhorting the ekklesia (church), that they would have addressed 'the Pastor' someplace in their writings?
-Isn't the pastor supposed to be the one in charge of the flock?
+Wouldn't we expect that when Paul, Peter, James, John, or Jude wrote an epistle exhorting the ekklesia (church), they would have addressed 'the Pastor' someplace in their writings?
+Isn't the pastor supposed to be in charge of the flock?
 The Lord Jesus never addresses a pastor in His admonishments to the seven churches in the book of Revelations.

 THE PASTOR: OBSTACLE TO EVERY-MEMBER FUNCTIONING by Frank Viola.
 The following is excerpted from Chapter 5 of Pagan Christianity?: Exploring the Roots of Our Church Practices.
 Bold emphasis is mine.

 "It is a universal tendency in the Christian religion, as in many other religions, to give a theological interpretation to institutions which have developed gradually through a period of time for the sake of practical usefulness, and then read that interpretation back into the earliest periods and infancy of these institutions, attaching them to an age when in fact nobody imagined that they had such a meaning."—RICHARD HANSON, TWENTIETH-CENTURY PATRISTIC SCHOLAR